History of Timișoara: The Habsburg Era

-The Ottomans surrendered the city to the Habsburg Imperial armies led by Prince Eugene of Savoy on 12 October 1716 during the Austro-Turkish War of 1716–18.
+The Ottomans surrendered the city to the Habsburg Imperial armies, led by Prince Eugene of Savoy, on 12 October 1716, during the Austro-Turkish War of 1716–18.
 Prince Eugene entered the city on October 18 and named one of his officers, Claudius Florimund Mercy, as governor of the city.
 Because the town had burned down during the siege, the city was completely rebuilt under Mercy's supervision.
 Temesvár was officially conceded to the Austrian Habsburg monarchy by the Ottomans in the Treaty of Passarowitz of 1718.
 Temesvár became the capital of the Banat of Temeswar, a separate Habsburg province.
-The province was abolished in 1778, reincorporated into Kingdom of Hungary.
+The province was abolished in 1778 and reincorporated into the Kingdom of Hungary.

 Under Habsburg rule, a new stone fortress was built around the city in 1723.
 Inside the walls houses, hospitals, schools, and churches were being raised, while outside the city factories were being opened.
 By the 1720 data, most of the inhabitants of the town were ethnic Serbs, and also some Romanians.
 Later, German, Italian, and Spanish settlers were brought in to settle in the area.
 The marshland around the city was reclaimed, while the rivers Bega and Temes became regulated.
 The city remained a military stronghold with a large garrison.
 This period was one of strong economic development and population increases.
-By 1781 Temesvár was one of the most important cities of the Habsburg monarchy and as such it received a royal free city warrant which would accelerate the development of the city even further.
+By 1781, Temesvár was one of the most important cities of the Habsburg monarchy, and as such, it received a royal free city warrant, which would accelerate the development of the city even further.
 Because of the Habsburg administration, Temesvár was often referred to by the German names Temeschburg, meaning "castle (Burg) on the Temes" or Temeschwar, based on the Hungarian Temesvár.
-Temesvár was captured in 1788 and looted by Ottomans in 1789 during Austro-Turkish War (1788–1791).
+Temesvár was captured in 1788 and looted by Ottomans in 1789 during the Austro-Turkish War (1788–1791).

 The 1848/1849 Revolution

 During the Revolutions of 1848, revolutionaries took over the Hungarian government.
 Because the Austrian commander of the city's garrison decided to defend the Habsburg interests, the Hungarian army began an unsuccessful siege of Temesvár that lasted for 114 days.
-In the later stage of the revolution, the city was captured by the Serbian troops and for a short time was a capital of the Serbian Vojvodina.
+In the later stages of the revolution, the city was captured by the Serbian troops and, for a short time, was a capital of the Serbian Vojvodina.